exposit/pythia-oracle/HELP.md

 Press the "new" button next to each field to generate a new monster in that field.
 Monsters are fairly abstract so they can be used with any system -- things like AC and attacks are left up to the GM's discretion.
 Press "new" again to replace the monster with a new one.
 You can edit your monsters directly in the fields, and they are persistent across sessions, but if you want to save a monster long term you should transfer it to a tracker slot or to an actor slot.

 The number in parenthesis is how many are around, either in this encounter or total in the area.
 If the HD seems high, you can choose to divide it among the members of the group.
-Alternately, you can ignore the HD and count and use a different method to generate them.
+Alternately, you can ignore the HD and count and use a different method to generate those.

 > automaton or elemental (10) Int: none HD: 11 Traits: greedy, perverse SA: None